99002508/99002508/README.md

 ### Hi there 👋😄
 Here you'll find a sample of the projects I've done.
-You can also browse all the projects and we can collaborate.
+You can also browse all the projects, and we can collaborate.

 ### 🔭 I’m currently working on
 LIVMOR Wearable System for Remote Patient Monitoring (RPM).